KevinFasusi/supplychainpy/docs/quickstart.rst

 The monte carlo simulation generates normally distributed random demand, based on the historic data analysed in the code snippet above.
 The demand for each sku is then used in each period to model a probable transaction history.
-The below details the transactions for 1 sku over 12 periods for 100 runs.
+The below details the transactions for 1 sku over 12 periods for 100 runs (1 run is shown).

 .. parsed-literal::